-Despite the inherent risks, sitting is a way of life for most Americans, with many hours spent at the desk sandwiched between daily commute time, and then some.
+Despite the inherent risks, sitting is a way of life for most Americans, with many hours spent at the desk at home or in the office, sandwiched between daily commuting.

 How much is too much sitting?